EdgyGuy19/IMAGI/README.md

 The checkboxes allow students to track their progress as they address each improvement point.
 The "AI Suggestions" section is always included, while the "Teacher's note" section appears only when you choose to add your own feedback. **Important:** These suggestions are NOT a mandatory to-do list - they're optional improvements that students can consider to enhance their understanding and code quality.

-During the grading process, after seeing the AI-generated feedback for each student, you'll be prompted:
+During the feedback generation process, after seeing the AI-generated feedback for each student, you'll be prompted:
 1. Whether to create a GitHub issue or just save the feedback locally
 2. If creating an issue, whether to add your own teacher notes
 3. If adding notes, you can type multi-line feedback (ending with 'DONE')